locationtech/spatial4j/README.md

 * The code is well tested; it's monitored via [Travis-CI](https://travis-ci.org/locationtech/spatial4j) continuous integration and we use [Codecov](https://codecov.io/github/locationtech/spatial4j/) for code coverage.
 * Spatial4j has no dependencies on other libraries except for JTS, which is only triggered if you use Polygons, or obviously if you use any of the classes prefixed with "Jts".

+For more information on the formats supported, see [FORMATS.md](FORMATS.md).

 ## Why not use JTS?
 Why should you use Spatial4j?

 Spatial4j was born out of an unmet need from other open-source Java software.